Agribusiness Centenary Bursary South Africa 2024 – 2025

 ABOUT THE AGBIZ CENTENARY BURSARY PROGRAMME – FIELDS COVERED

-The Agricultural Business Chamber (Agbiz) is inviting students to apply for the Agbiz Centenary Bursary, for the 2022 academic year.
-Bursaries will be awarded for studies within Agricultural Economics or Agribusiness Management-related fields, at Masters or PhD degree level.
+The Agricultural Business Chamber (Agbiz) is inviting students to apply for the Agbiz Centenary Bursary, for the 2023 academic year..

 Bursary recipients will be selected based on the following main criteria: